 In the summer term we also hold our annual Sports Day in which we encourage participation of all children and organise competitive races for our more sporting youngsters.

 Talented children are signposted to local clubs and events to encourage them to develop their skills.
-One pupil was awarded medals in the World Dance Championships held in Germany.
+One pupil was recently selected for Liverpool Harriers running team.

 Beyond the School Day